TamasPetii/Who-wants-to-be-a-millionaire/README.md

 ## Problem

 ```
-If the above advice did not worked then it is likely that your version of the c++ compiler does not support threads by default.
+If the above advice did not work then it is likely that your version of the c++ compiler does not support threads by default.
 I used to have the same problem with this version of g++.
 ```